The 7th International Competition on Human Identification at a Distance (HID 2026)

 - Prof. Yongzhen Huang, Beijing Normal University, China; Watrix Technology Co.
 Ltd, China

-- Dr. Jingzhe Ma, Shenzhen Polytechnic University, China
+- Prof. Jingzhe Ma, Shenzhen Polytechnic University, China

 - Prof. Liang Wang, Institute of Automation, Chinese Academy of Sciences, China